-Contra: Hard Corps, known in Japan as Contra: The Hard Corps (魂斗羅 ザ・ハードコア) and in Europe and Australia as Probotector, is a side-scroling run and gun-style shoot-em-up for the Sega Genesis by Konami.
+Contra: Hard Corps, known in Japan as Contra: The Hardcore (魂斗羅 ザ・ハードコア) and in Europe and Australia as Probotector, is a side-scroling run and gun-style shoot-em-up for the Sega Genesis by Konami.
 It is the only Contra installment on the Sega console aside from Contra: Legacy of War.
 The game is also notable for being one of the hardest games in the Contra franchise in the west, as the hit points system from the Japanese version was removed.

 The game's story takes place after Contra III: The Alien Wars (which was never released on the Sega hardware) and revolves around the theft of an alien cell.
 The story unfolds in a nonlinear fashion due two two crossroad points in the game.
 Depending on the players selection, the following stages become different.
 A total of 5 endings exist, one is a spoof ending found by clearing the secret arena in stage 3 (climb up the wall before going to the boss)

 Each player can shoot with (aiming and rapid-fire work the same as with any Contra title or other Konami titles like Sunset Riders), change weapons with (as unlike other Contra games, you accumulate weapons), and jump with . + slides, which also grants full body invincibility for the duration of the slide.
 Pushing and simulatneously switches shooting mode between "I" and "II".
 "I" allows to run and fire at the same time, while "II" forces the player to stop while firing.

 The functions of , and can be remapped from the default key config via the options menu.
 With a 6 Button Arcade Pad, , or can be used to switch between shooting modes without the need to press two buttons.